 FAQs for Students Whose Applications Were Denied

 We know how hard it is to receive this kind of news, and we regret that your decision was not the one you had hoped for.
-We have so many talented applicants – more than 24,000 for Early Action this year – and space for only about 4,200 in our first-year class.
+We have so many talented applicants – more than 40,000 first-year applications this year – and space for only about 4,200 in our first-year class.
 We have to turn away many talented students who we know would do well here and contribute to the life of the University.

 Why did you deny my application?